 Whisk the egg yolks, whole eggs and sugar together in a medium bowl.
-Combine the cream, milk and salt, and heat over medium heat while stirring until it reaches a simmer, stirring constantly.
+Combine the cream milk and salt, then heat over medium heat while stirring constantly until it reaches a simmer.
 Slowly pour ½ cup of hot milk mixture into the egg mixture; this will temper the eggs.
 Add the tempered eggs to warmed milk and stir to incorporate.
 Whisk constantly until the mixture has thickened enough to coat the back of a spoon.
 This could take 10-15 minutes.
 Remove from heat and drain through a fine mesh strainer into a bowl.
 Stir in the vanilla and nutmeg.
 Refrigerate until chilled and thickened.
 Serve with a sprinkle of cinnamon and whipped cream, if desired.

 Egg Yolks 2 each – Whole Eggs 3 each – Granulated Sugar ¾ cup – Whipping Cream ¾ cup – Whole Milk 3 ½ cup – Nutmeg, ground ¼ tsp – Vanilla Extract ¼ tsp – Salt to taste – Ground Cinnamon to taste – Whipped Cream to taste